code2pixels-genart/code2pixels.xyz/_projects/2022-05-11-uncertain-path.md

 ---
-title: 'Uncertain Path'
+title: &title 'Uncertain Path'
 subtitle: 'An ode to the unpredictability of the paths we take in life'
-date: 2022-05-11 15:00:00
+date: &date 2022-05-11 15:00:00
-description: Uncertain Path is a generative series launched on the fx(hash) platform in 2022.
+description: &description Uncertain Path is a generative series launched on the fx(hash) platform in 2022.
-featured_image: "/images/uncertain-path/16-oo9Sbtwej9quH8Q3wx6WE2myXetHc6Yk113NenABdjyQ1VWJLEh_1_1.png"
+featured_image: &featured_image "/images/uncertain-path/16-oo9Sbtwej9quH8Q3wx6WE2myXetHc6Yk113NenABdjyQ1VWJLEh_1_1.png"
 thumb_image: "/images/home/uncertain-path-thumb.jpg"

 tags: